Agentic Link Construction for Environment and Intent Aware 6G Communication: Numerical Results

 \subsection{Model Interaction}

-In this section, we present a concrete human–machine interaction example to demonstrate the functional capabilities and intelligent characteristics of the proposed FM4Com.
-As illustrated in Fig.$\ref{fig6}$, under a given communication condition, the user provides both the known environmental information and the specific transmission intent as multimodal inputs to the model.Upon receiving these inputs, FM4Com accurately interprets the user’s intent, comprehends the underlying communication context, and infers the user’s preference orientation.
-For example, according to the query shown in Fig.$\ref{fig6}$, the model can infer that the user emphasizes reliability in the communication system.
-Based on this understanding, the model autonomously generates an optimized and interpretable communication strategy configuration, which aligns with both the current channel state and the user’s semantic preference.
-This example highlights the model’s strong semantic reasoning and adaptive decision-making capabilities, demonstrating its potential to serve as an intelligent agent for human–AI collaborative communication system design.
+In this section, we present a human--machine interaction example to illustrate the capabilities of the proposed AGENS.
+As shown in Fig.~\ref{fig6}, under a given communication condition, the user provides environmental information and transmission intent as multimodal inputs to the model.
+Based on these inputs, AGENS interprets the user intent, understands the communication context, and infers the user preference.
+For example, from the query in Fig.~\ref{fig6}, the model identifies that high throughput is prioritized in the communication system.
+Accordingly, it generates an optimized and interpretable communication strategy.